-- Data is not displayed in order to protect student privacy - Accountability calculations require 20 or more students - N No Data is available to display - † This indicates a table specific note, see note below table
+- Data is not displayed in order to protect student privacy Accountability calculations require 20 or more students - N No Data is available to display - † This indicates a table specific note, see note below table

 The New Jersey Department of Education collects data through the Student Safety Data System (SSDS).
 In addition to the data below, NJDOE is required, under ESSA, to report on the most recent, publicly-available Civil Rights Data Collection (CRDC) data, which can be found on the NJDOE School Performance webpage.
-Please note that prior to school year 2017-2018, the CRDC and the State collection system, EVVRS, did not collect the same data elements.
-In an effort to better align the State system with the CRDC, the new Student Safety Data System (SSDS) collects all the required CRDC data elements.
+Please note that prior to school year 2017-2018, the CRDC and the State collection system (SSDS) collects all the required CRDC data elements.
 NJDOE is in the process of developing a reporting function for the SSDS which will allow LEAs to use the same data for both submissions.